 Motion graphics are running rampant in the world of video editing.
-They are used to communicate concepts, establish branding for products and services, and motion graphics are being used to entertain audiences.
+They communicate concepts, establish branding for products and services.
+Motion graphics also entertain audiences.

-There’s good reason for the wide spread use of motion graphics in video, the tools for motion graphic design are more prolific and abundant than they were in the past.
+There’s good reason for the widespread use of motion graphics in video.
+The tools for motion graphic design are more prolific and abundant than they were in the past.
 Video editing programs now include a wide array of tools to generate and animate stylized clips of video with accompanying titles.
-As a result, a video editor is expected to have an understanding of motion graphics.
+As a result, a video editor needs to have an understanding of motion graphics.

 Video compositing applications and animation programs, such as Adobe After Effects, are in the hands of video enthusiasts and seasoned professionals.
-Video content is generated with more tools than just a camera these days.
+Video content comes from more tools than just a camera these days.

 Motion graphics aren’t as nebulous or as difficult to define as one would believe.
 Motion graphics are simply animated graphic design elements.
-There is a difference between a motion graphic designer, a graphic designer, and a video editor.
-But, the lines between these roles are getting more blurred everyday.
-One can borrow from the other in order to make their own work better.
-When it comes to motion graphics, video editors should know the tools are in their hands to create some amazing work.
+There is a difference between a motion graphic designer, a graphic designer and a video editor.
+But, the lines between these roles grow more blurred every day.
+One can borrow from the other to make their own work better.
+When it comes to motion graphics, video editors benefit from knowing what they are and how they work.

 This is the most basic principle, motion graphics are created through the intentional movement of visual elements on the screen.
-Animated movement is the key concept, whether it’s a design element, an image, a logo, or text.
-A video editor can advance the story through the use of animation.
+Animated movement is the key concept, whether it’s a design element, an image, a logo or text.
+A video editor advances the story through the use of animation.
 A still graphic isn’t a motion graphic, it’s just an image.
-The introduction of motion to an image changes its meaning and can be used to reveal new information to the audience.
+The introduction of motion to an image changes its meaning.
+It’s useful for revealing new information to audiences.

 Video editing provides numerous paths to tell the same story.
-Seasoned video editors know that many times the footage they need either doesn’t exist, or at the least it doesn’t exist yet.
+Seasoned video editors often know footage they need either doesn’t exist or at the least, it doesn’t exist yet.
 Motion graphics are a great way to create footage that delivers a concrete definition or explains an abstract concept.
-If the video editor is the creator of the motion graphic, he or she possesses a great amount of control over the content that shows up on screen.
+If the video editor is the creator of the motion graphic, they possess a great amount of control over the content that shows up on the screen.

-Creating precisely timed movement in a motion graphic works on the same principles of timing that a video editor uses to make an edit.
-The timing of an animation shouldn’t be an arbitrary choice.
-Timing can be used to establish a visual rhythm and attract the audiences’ attention to various elements on the screen.
+Creating precisely timed movement in a motion graphic works on the same principles of timing for editing.
+The timing of animation shouldn’t be an arbitrary choice.
+Timing establishes a visual rhythm and attracts the audiences’ attention to various elements on the screen.
 Motion graphic design and video editing share the subtle art of timing.

 There are a lot of bells and whistles in programs like Adobe After Effects.
-The best bet is for editors to not get caught up in every effect and technique at their disposal.
+The best bet is to not get caught up in every effect and technique at your disposal.
 It’s the same problem that video editors face with the multitude of transitions in their video editing programs.
 A checkerboard wipe is possible, but is it necessary?
 More advanced motion design techniques take a lot of time to learn and master.
-If a video editor is attempting one of these techniques with no prior experience, the chances for failure are great.
-A simple technique executed flawlessly will always look better than a complex technique that's falling apart on screen.
+If a video editor attempts one of these techniques with no prior experience, the chances for failure are great.
+A simple technique executed flawlessly always looks better than a complex technique that falls apart on screen.

-- Is the type legible, does it clearly stand out from the background and any surround elements?
+- Is the type legible?
+Does it clearly stand out from the background and any surrounding elements?

 - Is the text big enough to be read by someone not sitting directly in front of the screen?

-- How long is the text on screen?
+- How long is the text on the screen?

 - Is it up long enough for the average reader to comprehend it?